2026 Festival Highlights

 Aideen McBride: Pop-up Children's Storytelling

-Expect Aideen to pop up throughout the two days to enthral and entertain with traditional and newly created stories in both English and Gaeilge.
+Aideen popped up across the site with traditional and newly created stories in both English and Gaeilge.

 02:00 PM - 04:00 PM